Saudi Arabia Travel Guide

 The Kingdom Centre is a shopping mall and residential complex and also an observation deck for some of the very best views of the city of Riyadh

-The Empty Quarter or Rub al Khali desert. borders, Oman, the United Arab Emirates and Yemen.
-As those who are familiar with holidays in Dubai there are for those seeking adventure, excursions such as dune bashing and sandboarding and camel riding to camping out in the desert Arabian style!
+The Empty Quarter or Rub al Khali desert. borders, Oman, the United Arab Emirates, and Yemen.
+For those who are familiar with holidays in Dubai, there are for those seeking adventure, excursions such as dune bashing and sand boarding and camel riding to camping out in the desert Arabian style!

 Lost City of Mada’in Saleh